'A Song For Any Struggle': Tom Petty's 'I Won't Back Down' Is An Anthem Of Resolve

 When I hear the first few strums, I'm instantly transported back in time.
 Suddenly I'm 11 in my dad's Ford Ranger on the way to soccer practice.
 I was a nervous kid.
 Even with my dad being the best pre-game motivational speaker to convince a shy, well-mannered 11-year-old to get amped, it wasn't enough to get my head in the game.
 My dad would say, "Melissa, you've got to get mad!
 Run like you're angry."

 Cue Petty on vocals, Campbell on guitar, and the lines so etched on my heart, "You can stand me up at the gates of hell, but I won't back down."
-I'd headbang along, strapping my shin guards in place, mentally preparing as if going into battle.
+I'd headbang along, strapping my shinguards in place, mentally preparing as if going into battle.
 I could feel it, hit repeat, then again, heart racing, deep inhales, as centering as a meditation, as holy as a prayer.
 It was the quintessential mantra that made me dash out with pride onto every field.
 It was the method for dealing with any insurmountable obstacle.
 It provided the fortitude to keep trying.

 Petty's words gave me the grit I needed to make it through college as the first girl in my family ever to do so.
 Currently, I climb mountains.
 I lug my heavy pack along river bends and cliff faces, and all over the hills I hear, "No, I'll stand my ground, won't be turned around."